 Please note: all transcriptions are from National Archives images (the original images can be found by searching either Ancestry or Findmypast under name and service number).
-Italics has mainly been used in the transcriptions to represent handwritten additions to the printed documents (although some sentences of the original documents were also printed in italics).
+Italics have mainly been used in the transcriptions to represent handwritten additions to the printed documents (although some sentences of the original documents were also printed in italics).
 The transcriptions are not to scale.

 Hampden Gordon in his 1935 book on the War Office mentioned most of the Army Record Office related duties of R (Records) at Arnside (and previously at the Percy House Schools Isleworth)for soldiers discharged before 8 August 1920 , including: providing replacement discharge certificates, records for pension claims and the Ministry of Pensions, information for state employers (police, the Civil Service) on military service and various conduct/military service records that ex-soldiers had lost but needed to show employers/get help from ex-servicemen’s associations (Hampden Gordon (1935) The War Office.
 Putnam: London. pp. 273-274).
 The only thing he failed to mention was the proof provided for 1914 servicemen who wanted to join the Old Contemptibles Association!